hvdb/fl-spectingular-configurer/Readme.md

 All to make sure all configuration is correct before grunt is started.

 As extentions of this module, also look at
-*spectingular-portal-package-configurer*: This configurer gives you all the default config for packaging your project
+* [spectingular-portal-package-configurer](https://stash.europe.intranet/projects/FL/repos/spectingular-portal-package-configurer/browse)*: This configurer gives you all the default config for packaging your project
-*specintingular-portal-release-configurer* This configurer gives you all the configuration to release you project to nexus
+* [specintingular-portal-release-configurer](https://stash.europe.intranet/projects/FL/repos/spectingular-portal-release-configurer/browse)* This configurer gives you all the configuration to release you project to nexus

 ##Installing:
-As this is a npm module, add it to your package.json dependencies section like this:  "spectingular-configurer": "~0.1.1",
+Add it to your package.json dependencies section like this:  "spectingular-configurer": "~0.1.1",

 Require the module with (the grunt parameter should be the gunt-instance that you require in your gruntfile):
 ```javascript